ShunSakurai/check_forbidden/README.md

 ```

 ### Keyboard shortcuts
-Buttons and radio buttons can be selected by pressing the underlined characters on the keyboard.
+Buttons can be selected by pressing the underlined characters on the keyboard.
 For other buttons without an underline, they can be invoked with the following keys:

 - Run!: Return (Enter)
 - Show or hide the options: O
-- Turn the export method check box on/off: C
-- Turn the function check box on/off: F
 - Open the folder: no shortcut key

 You can move along the UI items with "Tab" key and invoke the focused item with the space bar.